 Hence, Christmas cannot be legitimately considered as a biblical Christian tradition either.

 All celebrations are for joy and fun.
 I am, in no way, against enjoying and having fun.
 We can have that at any time.
 But should we misuse the name of Jesus for having fun?
 If we celebrate our children's birthdays, would we leave them at home alone and go to someplace else to have fun without them?
 Isn't that what is happening at Christmas nowadays?
 Where is Jesus in these celebrations?
-Where is His Glory in all these traditions of Santa, alcoholism, partying, and other so-called traditions?
+Where is His Glory in all these traditions of Santa, alcoholism, partying, and other so-called traditions, that bring problems, so is better to get addiction inpatient rehabilitation for this.
 On our child's birthday, we would do the maximum to make him/her happy.
 Does Christmas achieve a goal of making God pleased?
 Usually, we give the gift to the person who has the birthday.
 How many of us really think what gift Jesus would like the most?
 What is it that pleases God the most?

 There is more joy in heaven over one lost sinner who repents and returns to God than over ninety-nine others who are righteous and haven't strayed away!Luke 15:7